The Board of Governors

 The Board of Governors is the university's highest decision-making body.
 The government appoints the chair of the board of governors and seven board members to represent public interests.
 The other members of the board are the Vice-Chancellor, three lecturers and three students, all ordinary members.
 Two staff representatives, or trade union representatives, are permitted to attend and speak at board meetings.

 The Vice-Chancellor is the head of the authority and directs the university’s operations.
 The Vice-Chancellor’s deputy is the Pro Vice-Chancellor, who steps in when the Vice-Chancellor is unavailable.
-The Deputy Vice-Chancellor is responsible for collaboration with trade and industry and internationalisation.
 The University Director is head of support services, which is a shared function of the entire university.
-Together, the Vice-Chancellor, Pro Vice-Chancellor, Deputy Vice-Chancellor and University Director are referred to as the Senior University Officers.
-Read more about the Senior University Officers.
+Together, the Vice-Chancellor, Pro Vice-Chancellor and University Director are referred to as the Senior University Officers.

 The Vice-Chancellor’s advisory groups